garethjohnsdesign/thewindsorcastleclapton.com/_site/README.md

-# Katie Swinden
+# The Windsor Castle

-Website for Inside Retail.
-Please go to [www.katieswinden.com](http://katieswinden.com) in case you want to take a look at the website.
+Website for The Windsor Castle.
+Please go to [www.thewindsorcastleclapton.com](http://thewindsorcastleclapton.com) in case you want to take a look at the website.

 * * *